-The Reed M. Gardner Award for Faculty Excellence was established in 2005 to acknowledge the contributions of faculty members to the Departments of Biomedical Informatics and Nursing Informatics.
-The award was created by students to acknowledge the achievements of faculty members in the areas of teaching, mentoring, and service to the departments.
+The Reed M. Gardner Award for Faculty Excellence was established in 2005 to acknowledge the contributions of faculty members to the Department of Biomedical Informatics and College of Nursing Informatics.
+The award was created by students to acknowledge the achievements of faculty members in the areas of teaching, mentoring, and service.
 The award is given annually after a competitive nomination and decision process supervised by a committee of students.
-Recipients of Reed M. Gardner Award for Faculty Excellence.

 Reed M. Gardner, PhD

 Dr. Gardner was one of the principal developers and evaluators of the medical expert system known as HELP (Health Evaluation through Logical Processing).
 He previously served as a co-director of medical computing at LDS, Cottonwood, and Alta View Hospitals in Salt Lake City, Utah.

 Dr. Gardner received a Bachelor of Science degree in electrical engineering from the University of Utah in 1960.
 In 1968, he received a PhD in Biophysics and Bioengineering from the University of Utah.
 Dr. Gardner’s primary academic and research interests are in hospital informatics systems, computerized medical decision-making, computerization of critical care, automation of nursing processes, medical informatics education, and public health informatics.